Soft Constraints on KMOC Formalism: Introduction

 \begin{itemize} \item and $\forall\, n$ and $\forall\, 1\, \leq\, i\, \leq\, n\, +\, 1$ : \end{itemize}

-The first set of identities eqn.(\ref{hier1}), arise by demanding that all the super-classical terms in the radiation kernel vanish as mandated by consistency of KMOC formalism.
-The second set on the other hand (eqn. \eqref{hier2}), relate the classical limit of the (expectation value) of the \textit{monomials} with perturbative coefficients of the classical soft factor.
+Together, eqns. (\ref{hier1}, \ref{hier2}) are an infinity of constraints that the classical soft theorem impose on the moments defined in the KMOC formalism.
+In particular, the first set of constraints given in eqn.(\ref{hier1}) ensure that classical limit of soft radiative field is smooth and the second set imply that this smooth limit precisely equals the leading classical soft factor \emph{at all orders} in perturbative expansion.
 These constraints were shown to be satisfied at tree-level in the earlier work of \cite{Bautista:2019tdr,Manu:2020zxl}, where at LO in the coupling, leading and sub-leading classical soft photon theorem was derived from KMOC formula, which we will review in \cref{sec:tree-level-radiation} for the leading soft result.

+Analogous constraints follow for the subleading soft factor, and we briefly comment on those in \cref{sec:subleading_soft_sonstraints}.
+In particular as we argue, the classical log soft theorem implies that the classical limit of certain moments composed of linear and angular momentum operators are constrained by the log soft factor at all orders in perturbation theory.
+We believe that these constraints along with similar ``higher-order constraints" that would be generated from the universality of sub-subleading ($\omega\ln\omega^{2}$) soft factor have a potential to generate a template that can directly express classical limit of highly intricate quantum operators in terms of known conservative quantities like the linear impulse.

-Analogous constraints follow for the subleading soft factor, and we briefly comment about those in \cref{sec:subleading_soft_sonstraints}.
-Let us here also stress that although in this note we have concerned mostly with 4-dimensional electromagnetic radiation , the higher dimensional generalization of these constraints, as well as the equivalent formulation for gravitational radiation, should follow in a similar manner.
+Let us here also stress that although in this note we are concerned mostly with 4-dimensional electromagnetic radiation , the higher dimensional generalization of these constraints, as well as the equivalent formulation for gravitational radiation, should follow in a similar manner.